dusrdev/ArrowDb/README.md

 } // the function scope ends here, and implicitly closes the scope of the transaction
 ```

 Using a transaction scope ensures that `SerializeAsync` is always called, even if an `Exception` is thrown.
+These scopes can be nested, and serialization will only occur when the outermost scope is disposed.

 ## Subscribing to Changes